arhanashik/Debug-App-Using-WIFI-in-5-min/README.md

-WIRELESS DEBUGGING IN 5 MIN!
+Wireless Debugging in 5 Min!
 ===============================

 Wireless charging is very popular now-a-days.
 So, why not wireless debugging!